ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

 List C operators, IR of .bc, Optimized legalized selection DAG and Cpu0 instructions implemented in this chapter in Table: Chapter 4 mathmetic operators.
-There are 20 operators totally in mathmetic in logic support in this chapter and spent 360 lines of source code.
+There are 20 operators totally in mathmetic and logic support in this chapter and spend 360 lines of source code.

 .. table:: Chapter 4 mathmetic operators